 After the introduction to Innovate TfL we would suggest between one and two guided learning hours per week with one or two independent learning hours per week over a eight to ten week period, depending on your students and time available.

-If you would like more information about the time commitment required please contact us at firstname.lastname@example.org.
+If you want more information about the time commitment required email us at email@example.com.